VTKien0310/laravel-simple-extendables/Extendables/Templates/Readme/README.md

         - Sorts/: sorts to be applied based on request query string for index queries
     - Models/:
         - Relationships/: relationship interfaces for better typing and reuse of repetitive relationships
         - .php: represents a record in the data source.
-Models should ony contain mutators, accessors and no business logic
+Models should only contain mutators, accessors, and no business logic
     - Contexts/: manage request data and information
 - Http/: HTTP layer code